-The Heart Rhythm Disorders Program of the Brigham and Women’s Hospital’s (BWH) Heart & Vascular Center is devoted solely to the care of patients with irregular heart rhythms, heart palpitations and rapid heartbeat conditions.
+The Cardiac Arrhythmia Service of the Brigham and Women’s Hospital’s (BWH) Heart & Vascular Center is devoted solely to the care of patients with irregular heart rhythms, heart palpitations and rapid heartbeat conditions.
 Treatment is provided by some of the world’s most experienced physicians in cardiac electrophysiology (the study of the heart’s electrical system), and many patients with complex cases, from around the country and the world, are referred to our program.
 Our cardiac electrophysiologists perform more than 3,000 procedures annually, utilizing the latest medications, devices and innovative care approaches.

 With 47,000 outpatient visits each year, the Heart & Vascular Center is one of the largest in the United States, treating over 7,000 inpatients and performing more than 8,000 procedures annually at our state-of-the-art Shapiro Cardiovascular Center.